tektronix/keithley/Instrument_Examples/Model_4200A/KXCI_Examples/PMU/README.md

 # PMU

 These examples are for external control of the 4200A PMU with the KXCI application running on it and using a PC.
+For information on running IV tests with the PMU, see the application note **[Pulse IV Test Automation with the Keithley 4225-PMU Pulse Measure Unit](https://www.tek.com/en/documents/application-note/pulse-iv-test-automation-with-the-keithley-4225-pmu-pulse-measure-unit)**

 Requirements